 So often, founders are focused on creating the perfect launch.
 They're concerned about buttoning up the product and creating built-out, ready-to-go experiences before they have a single customer in the door.

 “There's this really over-glorification of launch,” says Christian.
 “I'm of the complete opposite mindset.
 Find strategies to be able to deliver the value without having to build out complex products and things like that.
-When it came to the [WeAreNoCode] core curriculum itself, we only recorded the first two out of eight modules to launch and we could go out there and start selling.
-We went to a conference where we just started doing both customer discovery, which kind of turned into direct sales.
+When it came to the [WeAreNoCode] core curriculum itself, we only recorded the first two out of eight modules to launch and we could go out there and start doing contact and selling.
+We went to a conference where we just started doing both customer discovery, which kind of turned into direct contact and sales.
 And we left that first conference with our first paying customer.”

 If you've created a stellar product — even just the bones of a stellar product — and you know where to find people who will be interested, a blow-out, over-the-top launch won't be necessary.
 Learners will already know where to look for you.